utkarsh1148/Golf-Trail/README.md

 ## Factors Considered

--Initial Speed
+- Initial Speed
--Angle of projection
+- Angle of projection
--Angle from Ground
+- Angle from Ground
--Spin of the ball
+- Spin of the ball
--Wind speed
+- Wind speed
--Air drag
+- Air drag
--Magnus Effect
+- Magnus Effect
--Coefficient of friction of ground
+- Coefficient of friction of ground
--Ball Weight
+- Ball Weight

 ## Versioning